 Before we talk about the fact that the Turkish Cypriots have long been dancing, it is worth briefly dwelling on the local culture and the peculiarities of the national dress: after all, we have already talked about folk costumes and the traditional clothes of the Greek Cypriots here.

-The colorful costumes worn by folk dancers in Northern Cyprus fully reflect the origin of their dance and music culture, originally from Turkey, and more precisely, from Anatolia (a peninsula in Asia Minor).
+The colorful costumes worn by folk dancers in the part of Cyprus occupied by Turkey fully reflect the origin of their dance and music culture, originally from Turkey, and more precisely, from Anatolia (a peninsula in Asia Minor).
 After all, it was there that the trousers (or salvar) were the most recognizable element, based on the choice of color, brightness (on women) and dark tones (on men) prevailed, and in terms of silhouette — slimness, and, at the same time, layers.

 Women traditionally wear colorful hats.
 Sometimes these are fez, tinkling with monists and draped with a scarf, embroidered with gold or silver thread.
 The main, and most integral accessory (or even ‘piece’ to) a Turkic costume from any region is a scarf.

-In Northern Cyprus, folklore dance dresses (or, as they are called in Turkey, “entari”) are either white with embroidered patters, or colored; with high cuts, embroidered sleeves, and a deep neckline in front.
+In the part of Cyprus occupied by Turkey, folklore dance dresses (or, as they are called in Turkey, “entari”) are either white with embroidered patters, or colored; with high cuts, embroidered sleeves, and a deep neckline in front.

 The length, as a rule, is up to the knees, in combination with a sophisticated yuchetka skirt.
 Women’s folk dress also includes a shirt — “gömelek”, a vest — “yalek”, or “inchik”, if oversized.

 The image is made complete by shoes (made of leather) on a low sole, and a sash belt made of decorative fabric.